a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 </small>
 </div>

-After having played a bit with TF-IDF embeddings, I decided to take the chance to experiment with [model2vec](https://github.com/MinishLab/model2vec) by MinishLab: I went for their flagship model [potion-base-8M](https://huggingface.co/minishlab/potion-base-8M), which results in a very small model on disk (~30 MB) stored via [safetensors](https://github.com/huggingface/safetensors).
+After testing TF-IDF embeddings, I decided to take the chance to experiment with [model2vec](https://github.com/MinishLab/model2vec) by MinishLab: I went for their flagship model [potion-base-8M](https://huggingface.co/minishlab/potion-base-8M), which results in a very small model on disk (~30 MB) stored via [safetensors](https://github.com/huggingface/safetensors).

 ??? question "What is the effect on 2D visualization?"

-    Here there is a visual comparison between basic embeddings and model-distilled ones, after UMAP projection with euclidean metric.
+    Here is a visual comparison between basic embeddings and model-distilled ones, after UMAP projection with Euclidean metric.

     Both embedding models allow some clusters to emerge (e.g. the LLM "island"), but only the latter seems to guarantee a better separation between all the labelled categories.